isomerpages/moe-meetoh/_70th-anniversary-celebrations/School History Video.md

 <p>Just like how the first brush stroke on a canvas creates a masterpiece,
 our school’s history began with a single mission - to provide education for the children in the neighborhood.
-This video showcases our history, our experiences and our legacy thus far.</p>
+This video showcases our history, our experiences and our legacy.</p>